fredhutchio/RNAseq/concepts/class2.md

   - [Combine lab - Salmon Overview](https://combine-lab.github.io/salmon/)
     - Salmon uses new algorithms (specifically, coupling the concept of quasi-mapping with a two-phase inference procedure) to provide accurate expression estimates very quickly (i.e. wicked-fast) and while using little memory
   - [Combine lab Salmon GitHub Repo](https://github.com/COMBINE-lab/salmon)
+    - Salmon achieves its accuracy and speed via a number of different innovations, including the use of selective-alignment (accurate but fast-to-compute proxies for traditional read alignments), and massively-parallel stochastic collapsed variational inference
 - Other pseudoaligners
   - [Kallisto](https://pachterlab.github.io/kallisto/about)
+    - program for quantifying abundances of transcripts from bulk and single-cell RNA-Seq data, or more generally of target sequences using high-throughput sequencing reads

 - Comparing read mapping tools
   - [Salmon & kallisto: Rapid Transcript Quantification for RNA-Seq Data - NYU Genomics core](https://gencore.bio.nyu.edu/salmon-kallisto-rapid-transcript-quantification-for-rna-seq-data/)